deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - enigma - something that is mysterious and seems impossible to understand completely
 - Venture - a project or activity which is new, exciting, and difficult because it involves the risk of failure
 - slog - work hard over a period of time
+- kayfabe - (in professional wrestling) the fact or convention of presenting staged performances as genuine or authentic.

 ### Shill / Shilling